This blog may contain affiliate links. Read our disclosure policy for more info.

 When Dan and I recently rode the Jasper SkyTram we didn’t get the best weather and it was rainy, windy, and cloudy!
 But with that said, from up that high the views were still amazing and to me, it’s an activity well-worth doing in Jasper – even if it isn’t a bluebird day.

-2. Go Whitewater Rafting
+2. Go whitewater rafting

 Whitewater rafting is often classified as an adventure activity for those who are looking for a thrilling ride.
-While this can be true, the great thing about going whitewater rafting in Jasper is that the different rivers offer many different rafting experiences!
+While this can be true, the great thing about going whitewater rafting in Jasper is that the different rivers around town offer many different rafting experiences!

 That’s right, even small children or grandparents can go whitewater rafting in Jasper!

 The whitewater rafting trip we did included transportation from Jasper, an experienced guide, and all safety gear.
-It costs $84 CAD per person and lasts for about 2 hours (1 hour on the water) so it’s the perfect half-day tour while you’re in Jasper.
+It costs $96 CAD per person and lasts for about 2 hours (1 hour on the water) so it’s the perfect half-day tour while you’re in Jasper.
 You must book your whitewater rafting tour in advance to secure your place, it is a very popular tour in the summer months and does fully book.
 You can book the same whitewater tour as us online here.

 Just around the lake from the boardwalk there is also a beach area for swimming or renting kayaks or paddleboards as well as a restaurant and hotel.
 Pyramid Lake Resort would be an amazing place to stay if you want to spend lots of time at the lake, particularly when it is less busy at night and early morning.

-4. Go Skiing at Marmot Basin
+5. Go Skiing at Marmot Basin

 One of the things I love about Marmot is that there are plenty of runs for all levels.
-Even from the top chairlift, you can find green (easy) runs to get you back to the bottom.
-This meant that when I was first learning I could still ride the chairlift with my friends who were more advanced.
+Even from the very top chairlift, you can find green (easy) runs to get you back to the bottom.
+This meant that when I was first learning, I could still ride the chairlift with my friends who were more advanced.

 The other thing that sets Marmot apart from other ski resorts is their ski/out parking lot!
 You can park at one of 4 different parking lots that attach to a green (very flat) run.
 This means that you literally ski from your car to the base of the mountain – it’s pretty cool!